 While I was there, one of the recurring images I saw on totem poles and jewelry was a bird with a disc in its mouth, a depiction of a First People’s tale called “Raven Steals The Sun.”

-The story has several varients, but they all tell of a world of darkness, and of a chieftain who had three cedar treasure boxes containing the Sun, Moon and Stars.
-The trickster Raven, learning of the treasures and wanting to bring and end to the eternal darkness, shapeshifted into a child who begged to play with the boxes.
+The story has several variants, but they all tell of a world of darkness, and of a chieftain who had three cedar treasure boxes containing the Sun, Moon and Stars.
+The trickster Raven, learning of the treasures and wanting to bring and end to the eternal darkness, shape-shifted into a child who begged to play with the boxes.
 Once they were in his hands, he turned himself back into a Raven, and taking the treasure boxes, flew up through the smoke hole of the chieftain’s longhouse and high up into the sky.
 The contents of the boxes spilled out, dividing the darkness into night and day, and bringing light into the human world.

 My first full-bird hat – the Raven King – gave me enough confidence to try other dimensional pieces.
-The Firebird followed, and then the Crow King – my entry in The Met 500 Design Contest (which you can vote for until August 12)
+The Firebird followed, and then the Crow King – my entry in The Met 500 Design Contest, sponsored by the Metropolitan Museum of Art in August 2019).

 This new Raven came together pretty quickly, but the Sun proved problematic.
 Every time I tried to alter a Haida design (shown here) I ended up with a Sun that looked more like flower.